Rossback/SCRUMptious/README.md

 ### How to update your local repo to include main changes, in this order

-1. First, 'git pull origin main'
+1. First, `git pull origin main`
-2. Next, 'git merge main'
+2. Next, `git merge main`
-3. Finally and optionally, 'git fetch'
+3. Finally and optionally, `git fetch`
-    - Use if you're working on a branch with someone else
+    - Always use frequently if you're working on a branch with someone else

 ### How to handle making changes